 If everyone from 2018 stays on then Sky F1’s presenting team will include British ex-F1 driver Martin Brundle, British ex-F1 driver Damon Hill, British ex-F1 driver Johnny Herbert, British ex-F1 driver Paul di Resta, British ex-F1 driver Anthony Davidson, and now British ex-F1 driver Jenson Button.
 Maybe the saying is wrong - maybe variety isn’t the spice of life…

 2019 is the first year where Sky has exclusive rights to show live F1 in the United Kingdom, with Channel 4 relegated to showing highlights on free-to-air TV (apart from the British GP, which will be broadcast live).
 Button’s addition to the team should be a good one - as a relatively recent F1 driver and former teammate of Lewis Hamilton he should be able to offer some interesting insights.
 He’s also got a bit of cheeky sense of humour - something David Coulthard and Mark Webber used to great effect on C4 this year.

-Button will apparently appear as a pundit in some capacity during all 21 race weekends next year, so it’ll be interesting to see how this affects his racing activities.
+Button will apparently appear as a pundit in some capacity during select race weekends next year as he fits it in and around his Super GT commitments.

 Top image (c) FIA WEC